Texas Daily Fantasy Sports

 DFS has existed in Texas for many years in a sort of frozen state of conflict.
 Texas Attorney General Ken Paxton issued an opinion in 2015 that daily fantasy sports are, in fact, gambling and thus illegal under state law.
 As a result of the opinion, top DFS provider FanDuel ceased allowing Texas players to participate in its contests.

 However, FanDuel archrival DraftKings chose not to take the passive approach.
 Instead, DraftKings went on offense and filed a lawsuit to challenge Paxton’s opinion on the matter.
 While the case remained in the court system, DraftKings continued to allow Texans to participate.
-Since the wheels of justice turn slowly, the case has been ongoing ever since.
+Since the wheels of justice turn slowly, legality is still up in the air.

 FanDuel, emboldened by the de facto detente, returned to Texas in 2018 and joined its rival in the suit.
 Until the case is resolved, DFS remains a valid activity in Texas, even if no law on the books recognizes it as such.